 For me, whatever pangs of travel spontaneity I feel are usually squandered by one look at my bank account (and the sky-high fares that often come with booking last-minute).
-But as Travel+Leisure points out, inexpensive spontaneous travel doesn’t have to be a myth.
-The brand recently outlined the websites and apps their editors turn to when booking last-minute flights, hotels, car rentals, and more.
-Check out a few of their tried-and-true resources below.
+But as Travel+Leisure points out, inexpensive and spur-of-the-moment travel doesn’t have to break the bank.
+The brand recently outlined the wallet-friendly websites and apps their editors turn to when booking last-minute flights, hotels, car rentals, and more.
+Check out a few of their tried-and-true booking resources below.

 "Whether you want a flight, hotel room, car rental, or total trip package, Expedia’s easy-to-navigate app has thousands of last-minute choices for any destination,” they write.
 “Though prices are usually around 20% cheaper than published rates, it’s not unusual to find savings of up to 50%.”